Fany6/Morphling/README.md

 Download and install:

-•	We provide an executable JAR file for command line usage, you don’t have to build the source code.
+•	We provide an executable JAR file in dist directory for command line usage, you don’t have to build the source code.

 •	A user-interface is provided for non-experience Linux/Unix users.
 It is an executable JAR file, which can be launched directly.